aaronzira/trivial_pursuit/README.md

 	- NOTE: accidentally pressing 'q' will close the plot.
 - **LEFT MOUSE CLICK**: choose the space to which the current team will move

-Current turn is indicated with an asterisk to the left of the team's name in the legend, as are colors of collected wedges
+Current turn is indicated with a marker next to that team's name in the legend, as are colors of that team's collected wedges